 The Foundation Row

 The reason why the foundation row is so important is because you have to chain in multiples to create that chevron pattern repeat.
 For this simple chevron stitch, we’re going to be chaining in multiples of 10 + 1, plus 3.
 It sounds confusing, but I will explain.
 If you’re going to make your blanket the same size as mine, then you can skip this and move on to the pattern, but if you want to resize your blanket, keep on reading!

 To make your blanket any size, chain in multiples of 10 until you reach your desired length.
 Once you’re satisfied, add those four chains to the end.
 That’s it!
 It really is simple, but if for some reason you don’t understand, please leave a comment below and I will try to explain it further.

 OR if you want the math done for you, I’ve taken the time to put together a worksheet listing a number of common baby blanket sizes as well as the yardage needed for each size!
-Grab yourself a copy here, it’s free!
+Grab yourself a copy here!

 Are you ready for the pattern?
 I think we’ve covered all the bases.
 Let’s get to the Simple Chevron Baby Blanket!